-'business-related services' sector, which includes all service companies, real estate businesses and holding companies, occupied both the highest number of bankruptcies and the highest number of liabilities in 2020.17
+The situation is different with regard to the construction industry.
+Although this sector forms a very large industry with around 27,000 companies in Austria, it ranks among the top positions in terms of the propensity and number of insolvencies.
+The 'business-related services' sector, which includes all service companies, real estate businesses and holding companies, occupied both the highest number of bankruptcies and the highest number of liabilities in 2019.17 ii Metrics for Q1 and Q2 2020

-The analysis of corporate insolvencies for the first half of 2021 resembles a paradox.
-The current figures on corporate insolvencies show a total drop of roughly 45 per cent (including proceedings that have not been opened due to a lack of assets) and a drop of 36 per cent in proceedings opened compared with the first half of 2020, which is the lowest number in more than 40 years.
-Yet, these figures do not reflect the actual situation; rather, this is mainly the result of governmental measures to minimise the economic effects of the global pandemic.
-These measures taken make it possible to postpone insolvency applications and might have negative effects for creditors.
-In the long term, it remains to be seen whether governmental measures will in fact help the Austrian economy to recover from the effects of the covid-19 crisis.
+The analysis of corporate insolvencies for the first half of 2020 resembles a paradox.
+The current figures on corporate bankruptcies show a drop of almost 25 per cent compared with 2019.
+However, these figures do not reflect the actual situation, as this mainly results in the governmental measures to minimise the economic effects of the global pandemic.
+The measures taken make it possible to postpone insolvency applications and might have negative effects for creditors.18 In the long term, it remains to be seen whether governmental measures will in fact help the Austrian economy to recover from the effects of the covid-19 crisis.